Abhay Mishra’s journey with Ganga

-What were the challenges that you faced during the travels?
+What were the challenges Abhay Mishra that you faced during the travels?

-The leather industries of Kanpur wont thing twice before firing at bullet at you because they fear you will write against their factories and their interests.
-TO ensure that the truth doesn’t come out in the open, power project authorities like Tihri will do everything under their control to hide every bit of information they possibly can.
+The leather industries of Kanpur won’t think twice before firing a bullet at you because they fear you will write against their factories and their interests.
+To ensure that the truth doesn’t come out in the open, power project authorities like Tehri will do everything under their control to hide every bit of information they possibly can.

 Would you like more and more people do take up Yatras like this across other rivers as well and why?

 Ganga is faced with a danger.
 A grave and a real one.
 Ganga and other rivers should be treated as a massive national issue.
 And should transform into a mass movement.
 More and more people should take up such yatras and other related activities.
 That will help us build adequate pressure on the governments to shake them out of their disastrous inaction.
 The relationship between the man and nature is really an unpretentious and facile one.
 We should learn to live in a way that keeps the sanctity of that effortless relationship intact.
 If we fail to mend our ways, we should be prepared to face many more calamities like the one witnessed in Kedarnath.